Medical studies

 In DFGSM2: Nîmes Health Campus + nursing internship

-In DFGSM3: Nîmes Health Campus + semiology internships at the hospital
+In DFGSM3: Nîmes Health Campus + clinical rotations in internal medicine at the hospital

-Starting in the second year with the nursing internship, followed by semiology internships and a health service internship in the third year.
+Starting in the second year with the nursing internship, followed by internships in clinical diagnosis and a health services internship in the third year.

-Exams may be taken on paper or on tablets (most exams are taken on tablets).
-There is one exam session per semester and one resit session.
-The admission requirements for the next academic year are set out in the Assessment Procedures, which are distributed at the beginning of each academic year.
+Exams may be administered on paper or on tablets (most exams are taken on tablets).
+There is one exam session per semester and one make-up session.
+The admission requirements for the next academic year are outlined in the Assessment Guidelines, which are distributed at the start of each academic year.

 About 11 years.
 It depends on the specialty.